Guide written by:

 Choosing a shower tray depends, in most cases, on the drainage system in place and how much work is required for its installation.
 In short, the more flush the shower tray is, the stricter the technical requirements of its installation will be.
 There are four different types of shower tray to choose from.

-The easiest and fastest type to install, raised trays are fitted with a horizontal waste trap and, if necessary, a set of shower legs or any other type of base frame (brick, breeze block, aerated concrete).They are accessed via a step measuring over 5 cm in height.
+The easiest and fastest type to install, raised trays are fitted with a horizontal waste trap and, if necessary, a set of shower tray riser kit or any other type of base frame (brick, breeze block, aerated concrete).
+They are accessed via a step measuring over 5 cm in height.

 Quick and easy to fit, low profile trays require a level surface (breeze block, polystyrene support, etc.) and floor-flush vertical drainage.
 They can be installed directly onto the ground and feature a step up measuring less than 5 cm in height.

 Walk in trays offer level access to the shower.
 In order to fit this type of tray, a floor-flush vertical waste must first be installed.
-Given their installation requirements, walking trays are ideally suited to new buildings or full bathroom renovation works.
+Given their installation requirements, walk-in trays are ideally suited to new buildings or full bathroom renovation works.

 Wet room trays offer walk-in access to showers and provide the framework for a wet room.
 Blending in with the bathroom tiles, the only part of the tray on show is the drain grate or drainage channel.
 Installing this type of tray provides easy access for elderly people or those with reduced mobility.